stephbuon/congressional-data-scraper/README.md

 # Congressional Data Scraper
-When provided with a search term, the Congressional Data Scraper (CDS) will scrape the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain your search term.
-The output is a .csv file with columns for:
+The Congressional Data Scraper (CDS) will scrape the plain text version of the Daily Editions of the U.S. Congressional Records from "congress.gov" that contain your search term.
+It outputs a .csv file with columns for:

 - Record Name
 - Page Range